The Mahabharata, Book 12

 Brahmacharins with grass-girdle, chanting sweet the saman lay,

-Welcomed Kuru's pious monarch, saint and sage and man of grace,
+Welcomed Kuru's pious monarch, saint and sage and man of

 And with gentle condescension showed each priest his fitting place.

-Skilled mechanics, cunning artists, raised the structures for the rite,
+Skilled mechanics, cunning artists, raised the structures

 And with every needful object graced the sacrificial site,